facetframer/zshnip/README.md

 This is an extended version of William G Hatch (willghatch@gmail.com) [original library](https://github.com/willghatch/zsh-snippets) that was influenced by code on various forums.
-The define as you go features were added by facet@facetframer.com.
+The define-as-you-go features were added by facet@facetframer.com.

-# Prior work and similar projects
+# Similar projects

 https://github.com/1ambda/zsh-snippets is another extension of willghatch's library.